cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://chrome.google.com/webstore/detail/auto-scroll-search/ieceeinfkigfaeoomfimmecebngempef/related'>Auto Scroll Search</a> — automatically scrolls the page down (and loads the ribbon) until the specified keyword appears on it.
 </br><a href="https://socialblade.com/">Social Blade</a> — help you track YouTube Channel Statistics, Twitch User Stats, Instagram Stats, and much more
 </br><a href="http://vk.city4me.com/">Vk.city4me.com</a> — tracking user online time
+</br><a href='https://exportcomments.com'>ExportComments</a> — Export comments from social media posts to excel files (Twitter, Facebook, Instagram, Discord etc), 100 comments free

 </br><a href="https://github.com/qeeqbox/social-analyzer"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/qeeqbox/social-analyzer?style=social"></a></br><a href="https://github.com/qeeqbox/social-analyzer">Social Analyzer</a> — tool for searching nickname profiles on more than 300 sites
 </br><a href='http://lickd.co/blog/social-salary-calculator'>Social Media Salary Calculator</a> — for YouTube, TikTok, Instagram
 </br><a href='https://findmyfbid.in/'>FindMyBID</a> — Toolkit for collecting data from social networks
 </br><a href='https://chrome.google.com/webstore/detail/socialanalyzer-social-sen/efeikkcpimdfpdlmlbjdecnmkknjcfcp'>Social Analyzer</a> — extension for Google Chrome that simplifies and speeds up daily monitoring of social networks.
 Create your own list of keywords and regularly check what's new and related to them.
 </br><a href='https://khalil-shreateh.com/khalil.shtml/social_applications/'>Khalil Shreateh Social Applications</a> — More than 20 tools to extend the standard functionality of #Facebook, #TikTok, #Instagram, #Twitter (information gathering, random pickers for contests, content downloaders etc.)
+</br><a href='https://www.githubcompare.com'>GithubCompare</a> — When searching for OSINT tools on #Github, you will often come across several repositories with the same name.
+This service will help to visually compare them, determine which one was created earlier, which one has more forks and stars.
+</br><a href='https://github.com/dievus/Oh365UserFinder'>Oh365UserFinder</a> — A simple tool that shows if an #Office365 account is tied to a specific email address.
+It's possible to check an entire list of emails from a text file at once.
+</br><a href='https://github.com/nyxgeek/onedrive_user_enum'>Onedrive Enumeration Tool</a> — A tool that checks the existence of OneDrive accounts with certain usernames (from the users.txt file) in the domain of a certain company.